johnhaney/ComponentsFromOuterSpace/README.md

 * SpawnComponent - Create new Entities repeatedly based on the minInterval, maxInterval you select.
 Give a non-zero positionExtent to vary their starting location, and choose whether their rotation should be locked to the Entity which the component is placed on.
 Provide a closure to generate the newly spawned Entity, so you can vary this as you like.
 * FollowComponent - Follow another Entity with a minDistance / maxDistance to allow for the entity to have some variation.
 Leave the defaults to place at exact same position.
 Only applies translation, no rotation.
 * DualAnchorComponent - Adjusts the transform of the Entity to make the top and bottom of the Entity fit the two entities you specify.
+* TripleAnchorComponent - Adjusts the transform of the Entity to match as best as possible the top-left, top-right, and bottom-right locations of the entities you specify.

 **SpawnComponent**
 * Spawn new Entities from a randomized location near the Entity's transform at the time.